-Ancient Greek historians have a new artificial intelligence (AI) tool to help decipher texts, a study released on Tuesday suggests.
+Ancient Greek historians have now an artificial intelligence (AI) tool to help decipher texts.

 The application is rather unusual because it uses AI, in a useful way outside of the technology world.
 DeepMind’s Ithaca, a machine learning model, makes surprisingly accurate guesses at missing words and the location and dates of ancient Greek texts.